The Integration of Nashville Public Schools

 After I lost my 3rd friend in December 1976.
 I unceremonious cut my hair, poured into academics, and my grades improved.
 I sold books door to door two summers of college, totally transforming my appearance and self confidence.
 With some great teachers, small classes, and lot of tutoring, I was able to go from a 1.6 GPA my first semester, to a 3.0, over six years of co-op education.

 In 1982 I graduated with a business degree and went to Navy officer candidate school, wanting to get as far away from my past as possible.
 Maybe I was longing for the order and discipline that was so lacking in my youth.
 Maybe I was revolting against the revolt.
 I don’t know, but it fit me like a glove.
 The highlight of my basic training was on the rifle range, scoring expert in my class.
 Afterwords Gunnery Sergeant Campos commented: “Henderson, I think we finally found something you know how to do well”.
-Years later, I almost fell out of my seat, when I heard that line about Private Pyle in the movie Full Medal Jacket.
+Years later, I almost fell out of my theater seat, when I heard that line about Private Pyle in the movie Full Medal Jacket.

 The vast majority of my friends did not survive college academics.
 Most of them flunked out their first year.
 My saving grace was there wasn’t much of a social life at the time on Belmont’s campus, I was broke and I worked out of state during the summers.
 Most importantly, I was told I could not do it.